alexKleider/phInfo/README.md

 The process is divided up into the following steps, the first three of which are specific to the `Raspberry Pi`.
-The fifth assumes hardware set up similar to the `Raspberry Pi` and will likely have to be modified considerably is using an alternate server platform:
+The fifth assumes a hardware set up similar to that of the `Raspberry Pi` and will likely have to be modified considerably if using an alternate server platform:

     * Raspberry Pi Acquisition